ro6ley/PromoMojo/README.md

 > API currently has no auth implemented, meaning anyone can create, and manage promocodes without having to log in.

-# Starting the server

-To start your Phoenix server:

-  * Install dependencies with `mix deps.get`
-  * Update database config on `config/dev.exs`
-  * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
-  * Install Node.js dependencies with `cd assets && npm install`
-  * Start Phoenix endpoint with `mix phx.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
-Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

 ## Learn more